-In a split second, you could suffer lacerations, burns, or even death in a recreational boating accident.
-Common causes of recreational boating accidents in Florida include:
+In a split second, you can suffer lacerations, burns, or even death in a recreational boating accident.

 Boaters do not have the same licensing requirements as drivers, so many boat owners in Miami, South Florida, and across Florida do not know the rules on the open water.
 They may be unfamiliar with the watercraft they are piloting or unable to handle changing sea and weather conditions.
 Alone, each of these can cause a serious boating accident, and together they can result in catastrophic injury or death.

-Many boat owners think there is little to no risk on the open water and drive at an unsafe speed or take unnecessary risks.
+Many boat owners think there is little to no risk on the open water, so they drive at an unsafe speed or take unnecessary risks.
 This frequently happens with jet skis, wave-runners, and other personal watercraft.
 Unfortunately, passengers and swimmers can be easily injured by reckless and unsafe watercraft operation.

 - The boat operator was incompetent to operate the boat

 - The boat owner permitted the boat operator to use the boat

 - The boat owner knew or should have known that the boat operator was incompetent

 - The boat operator’s incompetence was the legal cause of the victim’s injuries

 Vicarious liability attributes liability to a boat owner for the negligence of a person operating the boat on the owner’s behalf.
 This also arises in situations where the boat owner’s employee operated the vessel at the time of the incident.
 Our attorneys have experience determining who is at fault and how to ensure that the person responsible is brought to justice.

 Weather and Water Conditions